mclevey/CV/cv_mclevey.md

 \ind 2020 Faculty Association University of Waterloo (FAUW), Member of Council of Representatives, Department of Knowledge Integration.

-\ind 2019 Committee member, Tenure and Promotions Committee, Department of Knowledge Integration.
+\ind 2019 Committee member, Tenure and Promotions Committee, Department of Knowledge Integration. <!-- Vanessa's file. -->

 \ind 2018 Search and selection committee member for two Canada Research Chairs in Environment and Sustainability, Faculty of Environment.